We may receive a small commission if you purchase an item using an affiliate link on this post.

 The incredible chemistry between Nicole Kidman and Hugh Jackman is breathtaking in its intensity.
 From the moment they meet to their romantic kiss in the rain, sparks fly between Drover and Sarah.
 While Drover expresses amusement and exasperation at Sarah’s expense, he also shows deep appreciation for her spunk.
 Sarah may appear haughty while she looks down her nose at Drover, but deep in her eyes, admiration and interest glimmer.
 Every scene is electric between them.

-It’s hard to imagine any other actors that could give Australia the same classic Hollywood feel that Kidman and Jackman bring to the film.
-While at times I found Sarah almost too uptight or “breathy” in the film, there was a charming naiveté to her character.
-Despite hard lessons learned, that naiveté stays with her even as she changes her way of thinking.
+It’s hard to imagine other actors that would give Australia the same classic Hollywood feel Kidman and Jackman bring to the film.
+While at times I found Sarah almost too uptight or “breathy,” there was a charming naiveté to her character.
+Despite hard lessons learned, that innocence stays with her even as she changes.
 The film beautifully captures Sarah’s journey down to the tiniest of details.
-From beginning to end, we see Sarah change and not just in how she dresses, or talks.
+From beginning to end, we see Sarah evolve.
+Not just in how she dresses, or talks.
 But also, in her gestures, her inflection and how she carries herself.
 More importantly, she opens her mind and heart.

 Jackman is gorgeous to look at, gorgeous to listen to, and just plain gorgeous.
 Drover is as comfortable in the Outback as he is in a ballroom.
-He knows who he is, what he believes in and that confidence sits on him like a second skin.
+He knows who he is.
+He is firm in his convictions.
+As a result, confidence sits on him like a second skin.
 Drover doesn’t doubt, but he does fear.
-Jackman pulls off these complex aspects of Drover’s character in a roughly vulnerable way that doesn’t strip Drover of his masculinity but rather heightens it.
+Jackman pulls off these complex aspects of Drover’s character in a roughly vulnerable way.
+It doesn’t strip Drover of his masculinity but rather heightens it.
 Drover hides his heart beneath a prickly exterior.
 Yet, Sarah (and Nullah) slowly pick away at him.
 While he forces her to see what she tries hard to ignore, she forces him to see her and Nullah and all they could be together.

 The true star of Australia is Brandon Walters.
 He stole this film, gave it depth and heart where it was lacking.
 Nullah is both innocent and ancient.
 His eyes are knowing even as they spark with childish delight.
 Polite society rejects Nullah because of his mixed blood.
 Yet, his family, his heritage, accepts him as he is.
 He is wholly perfect.
 In Sarah’s eyes, he is equally perfect.
 So much so, she often needs reminding of Nullah’s heritage.
 It is Nullah that reaches her, with that inner gentle wisdom so at odds with his child exterior.